apache/pekko-connectors-samples/pekko-connectors-sample-mqtt-http-to-s3-java/README.md

 Running this requires:
 - MQTT broker running (provided via docker-compose)
 - AWS S3 account configured in ./src/main/resources/credentials.conf as exemplified in credentials.conf-RENAME
-- AWS bucket "alpakka.samples" created
+- AWS bucket "pekko.connectors.samples" created

 Messages to MQTT can be published by `PublishDataToMqtt`.